wp-plugins/wp-to-twitter/readme.txt

 = 1.5.2 =

 * Minor code cleanup
-* Fixed uncommon bug where draft posts would not tweet when published.
+* Fixed uncommon bug where draft posts would not Tweet when published.
 * Fixed bug where #title# shortcode wouldn't work due to prior URL encoding.
 (Also covers some other obscure bugs.)
 Thanks to [Daniel Chcouri](http://www.anarchy.co.il) for the great catch.
 * Added new shortcode (#category#) to fetch the first post category.
 * Provided a substitute function for hosts not supportin mb_substr().